iotaledger/wallet.rs/documentation/docs/libraries/nodejs/getting_started.md

 - npm
 - yarn
 - security
+- explanation
 ---
 # Getting Started with Node.js

 The [IOTA Wallet Node.js binding](https://www.npmjs.com/package/@iota/wallet) is published on [npmjs.com](https://www.npmjs.com/).

-:::info
+:::note

 You can find a guide for exchanges and the most common use cases in the [Chrysalis documentation](https://wiki.iota.org/chrysalis-docs/guides/exchange), which is based on `wallet.rs` and `Node.js`.

 :::

 ## Security

-:::warning
+:::note

 In a production setup, do not store passwords in the host's environment variables or in the source code.
-See our [backup and security recommendations](https://chrysalis.docs.iota.org/guides/backup_security) for production setups.
+For reference, see our [backup and security recommendations](https://chrysalis.docs.iota.org/guides/backup_security) for production setups.

 :::

 ## Installation